mattdesl/canvas-sketch-util/docs/penplot.md

 });
 ```

 You can specify `{ curveResolution }` option (a number) to adjust the smoothness when converting SVG paths into discrete polyline lists.
-By default, this value is `1.0` converted into your local `{ units }` option.
+By default, a reasonable default will be selected from your `{ units }` option.
 For example:

 ```js
 // Use a resolution of 3